 Go Back

-Teriyaki glazed salmon fillet with caramelized lacquer finish garnished with sesame seeds
+Teriyaki glazed salmon with a dark sticky glaze garnished with sesame seeds and scallions

 Teriyaki Glazed Salmon Fillets